tcdjlin/software-system-holistic-design/README.md

-## The Holistic Design of Software Systems - From UML diagrams to projects.
+## Holistic Design of Software Systems - From UML diagrams to projects.

 Using **Board Game as an example**.